-PENALTIES FOR CONES Improper attire 5 penalties per item Failing to start within 60 seconds of the bell being rung 5 penalties Starting and passing through an obstacle before the bell is rung 10 penalties and must restart Entering the arena and driving without a whip or dropping the whip 10 penalties Exceeding time allowed 0.5 penalties per second If any obstacle in advance of the one being driven is knocked down by 3 penalties and add 10 the competitor, the bell will be rung; the competitor must stop for seconds the obstacle to be rebuilt.
-Knocking down 1 or 2 balls in the same single obstacle 3 penalties Knocking down more than 1 ball in a multiple (A,B,C,D) 3 penalties per lettered set Knocking down any part of an element after it has already been 10 penalties driven Driver dismounting 20 penalties Grooms standing on course without permission from the judge 5 penalties Groom dismounting 1 st instance 5 penalties Groom dismounting 2 nd instance 10 penalties Groom dismounting 3 rd instance Elimination Groom physically indicating the course to the driver in any way 10 penalties per occurrence Off course Elimination Missing a gate Elimination No breeching when required Elimination Outside assistance Elimination Failing to pass through Start or Finish line Elimination Driving and obstacle out of sequence Elimination Exceeding the time limit (time allowed x 2) Elimination Disobedience - 1 st instance 5 penalties Disobedience - 2 nd instance 10 penalties Disobedience - 3 rd instance Elimination These penalties apply unless otherwise specified.
+PENALTIES FOR CONES Improper attire 5 penalties per item Failing to start within 60 seconds of the bell being rung 5 penalties Starting and passing through an obstacle before the bell is rung 10 penalties and must restart Entering the arena and driving without a whip or dropping the whip 10 penalties Exceeding time allowed 0.5 penalties per second If any obstacle in advance of the one being driven is knocked down by the competitor, the bell will be rung; the competitor must stop for the obstacle to be rebuilt.
+3 penalties and add 10 seconds Knocking down 1 or 2 balls in the same single obstacle 3 penalties Knocking down more than 1 ball in a multiple (A,B,C,D) 3 penalties per lettered set Knocking down any part of an element after it has already been driven 10 penalties Driver dismounting 20 penalties Grooms standing on course without permission from the judge 5 penalties Groom dismounting 1st instance 5 penalties Groom dismounting 2 nd instance 10 penalties Groom dismounting 3 rd instance Elimination Groom physically indicating the course to the driver in any way 10 penalties per occurrence Off course Elimination Missing a gate Elimination No breeching when required Elimination Outside assistance Elimination Failing to pass through Start or Finish line Elimination Driving and obstacle out of sequence Elimination Exceeding the time limit (time allowed x 2) Elimination Disobedience - 1 st instance 5 penalties Disobedience - 2 nd instance 10 penalties Disobedience - 3 rd instance Elimination These penalties apply unless otherwise specified.

-2.3.16 SCORING
+2.9.16.
+Scoring

-- 1. Scoring is based on a total of faults, time penalties, plus any other penalties incurred. - 2.
-The competitor with the lowest number of penalties places first. - 4.
-At the discretion of the competition management, a tie will be decided by a drive off consisting of a modified course (will not include multiples) or placings may be shared. - 5.
-The way in which a tie will be broken must be listed in the Prize List. - 6.
-If a competitor is eliminated, they are not placed.
+- Scoring is based on a total of faults, time penalties, plus any other penalties incurred. - · The competitor with the lowest number of penalties places first. - At the discretion of the competition management, a tie will be decided by a drive off consisting of a modified course (will not include multiples) or placings may be shared. - · The way in which a tie will be broken must be listed in the Prize List. - · If a competitor is eliminated, they are not placed.

-24 MARATHON - General Rules
+2.10 Marathon - General Rules